cekrem/cekrem.github.io/content/posts/clean-architecture-and-plugins-in-go.md

 The complete code for this article can be found at [github.com/cekrem/go-transform](https://github.com/cekrem/go-transform).

+Also, kudos to Uncle Bob for reminding me about the importance of good **software architecture** in his classic [Clean Architecture](https://amzn.to/4iAc8o1)!
+Without it, we'll all be building firmware (my paraphrase).

 ## Understanding the Landscape

 While many languages implement modularity through external dependencies (like DLLs in C# or JARs in Java), Go takes pride in its ability to compile into a single, self-contained executable.
 This approach brings several advantages: